PierceBrandies/PetFeeder/README.md

 - **Parice Brandies**: For supplying me with an Arduino starter kit that started the journey into hardware and electronics.
 Also for being the best older sister I could have.
 - **Chelsea Grima**: For being the muse for this project as I knew how Binnie being detected and fed would make you laugh.
-- **Winston 'Binnie' Grima (dog)**: For being the test subject as well as the performer in the projects demonstration video.
+- **Winston 'Binnie' Grima (dog)**: For being the object detetction test subject as well as the talent in the projects demonstration video.
 - **David Malan & entire CS50 staff**: For creating and running a truly exciting and deeply inspiring course.
 As well as greatly upholding and contributing to the culture of programming and computer science/technologies.